BT Group: 2007 to 2012

-2013 to present
+2013 to 2020

 In March 2013, BT was allocated 4G spectrum in the UK following an auction and assignment by Ofcom, after paying £201.5m.

 On 1 August 2013, BT launched its first television channels, BT Sport, to compete with rival broadcaster Sky Sports.
 Plans for the channels' launch came about when it was announced in June 2012 that BT had been awarded a package of broadcast rights for the Premier League from the 2013–14 to 2015–16 season, broadcasting 38 matches from each season.
 In February 2013, BT acquired ESPN Inc.'s UK and Ireland TV channels, continuing its expansion into sports broadcasting.
 ESPN America and ESPN Classic were both closed, while ESPN continued to be operated by BT.
 On 9 November 2013, BT announced it had acquired exclusive rights to the Champions League and Europa League for £897m, from the 2015 season, with some free games remaining including both finals.

-On 1 November 2014, BT created a new central business services (CBS) organisation to provide customer services and improve operational efficiency levels.
+On 1 November 2014, BT created a new central business services organisation to provide customer services and improve operational efficiency.

 On 24 November 2014, shares in BT rose considerably on the announcement that the company was in talks to buy back O2, while at the same time confirmed it was also in talks to acquire EE.
 BT subsequently entered into exclusive talks to buy EE for £12.5 billion on 15 December 2014 and confirmed on 5 February 2015, subject to regulatory approval.
-The deal will combine BT's 10 million retail customers and EE's 24.5 million direct mobile subscribers.
-Deutsche Telekom will own 12% of BT, while Orange S.A. will own 4%.
+The deal combined BT's 10 million retail customers and EE's 24.5 million direct mobile subscribers.
+Deutsche Telekom would own 12% of BT, while Orange S.A. would own 4%.

-In March 2015, launched a 4G service as BT Mobile BT Group CEO Gavin Patterson announced that BT plans to migrate all of its customers onto the IP network by 2025, switching off the company's ISDN network.
+In March 2015, BT launched a 4G service as BT Mobile BT Group CEO Gavin Patterson announced that BT plans to migrate all of its customers onto the IP network by 2025, switching off the company's ISDN network.

-On 15 January 2016, BT received final unconditional approval by the Competition and Markets Authority to acquire EE.
-The deal was officially completed on 29 January 2016 with Deutsche Telekom now owning 12% of BT, while Orange S.A. own 4%.
+On 15 January 2016, BT received approval by the Competition and Markets Authority to acquire EE.
+The deal was officially completed on 29 January 2016 with Deutsche Telekom then owning 12% of BT, while Orange S.A. owned 4%.